-The Glider has 3 fold risers with separated A-risers an acceleration system which will be activated with a foot bar.
-The risers are signified.
-The main break line comes through a return pulley; the handle of the main break line is mounted on the C- riser.
+The glider has 3 fold risers with separated A-risers and acceleration system which will be activated with a foot bar The risers are signified.
+The handle of the main brake line is mounted on the C- riser.
 The acceleration system is mounted on the A- riser.